SenseNet/sncom-resources/_drafts/2017-11-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

 ## Connect to sensenet ECM

 To let your app communicate with the sensenet instance you have to allow its domain as the origin of [CORS](http://wiki.sensenet.com/Cross-origin_resource_sharing) requests.
-The easiest way to do this if you open the Content Explorer and add your apps url to the ```AllowedOriginDomains``` list in the PortalSettings.setting (/Root/System/Settings/Portal.settings)
+The easiest way to do this if you open the Content Explorer and add your apps url to the ```AllowedOriginDomains``` list in the Portal settings file (*/Root/System/Settings/Portal.settings*)

 ```xml
 ...